+Section 9.
 Effective Date.
-This ordinance shall be in full force and effect thirty (30) Section 9.
+This ordinance shall be in full force and effect thirty (30) days after its passage.

 Section 10.
 Certification.
 The City Clerk shall certify to the adoption of this ordinance, and shall cause the same to be posted and codified in the manner required by law.